ioccc-src/winner/2020/ferguson1/gameplay.md

 # 4. <a name="modes" href="#toc">Gameplay modes</a>

 Here I list a number of different modes of play.
-In the [bugs.markdown][] ([bugs.html][]) file I even show how there's a built-in test unit for some modes!
+In the [bugs.md][] ([bugs.html][]) file I even show how there's a built-in test unit for some modes!
 There are certainly other modes that could be imagined: the modes below happened over time and some were simply an accidental discovery or something I